mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 ### ![](../static/img/Visuals.webp) Visuals:

-- Brand new weathers, with a much more naturalistic tone compared to the yellow color filter of vanilla, including 360 panoramic cloud textures, greatly improved lighting and tonemapping.
+- Brand new weathers, with a much more naturalistic tone compared to the yellow color filter of vanilla, including 360 panoramic cloud textures, and greatly improved lighting and tonemapping.
 - Overhauls to interior lighting to give them a more dynamic and atmospheric look.
-- Ambient Occlusion has been implemented into the game's renderer.
+- Ambient Occlusion has been implemented, giving the visuals more depth.
-- Parallax effects have been added to all terrain/landscape textures, giving them much more depth than before.
+- Parallax effects have been added to all terrain/landscape textures, which gives them a much more 3D look.
 - Dual-Render Scopes with variable zoom levels and night vision toggle on supported scopes.
 - Most energy weapons have built-in iron sights.
 - Redesigned blood, particle effects, and gore textures that fit within the New Vegas art style.